Match-3 games can be more than just candies and saga maps.

 Homescapes comes with a similar gameplay concept as Gardenscapes.
 The game combines traditional puzzle match-3 core with decoration and narrative meta elements.
 It even features the same protagonist – Austin the butler.
 The game follows a heartwarming narrative where players help Austin the butler renovate his childhood home.

 Wondering how successful this game is?
 Let’s look at some numbers.

 All-time Homescapes downloads stand at more than 540 million, which is impressive and a testament to this game’s popularity.
 However, since the second half of 2021, the downloads have been dropping.
-However, this is a market-wide problem.
+This is a market-wide problem.

 The majority of downloads are coming from India, followed by the United States, Russia, Brazil, China, Mexico, and Indonesia.

-Now let’s talk about what keeps the publisher’s heart warm – the revenue.
+Now let’s talk about what keeps every publisher’s heart warm – the revenue.

 To this day, Homescapes has earned more than $2.5 billion in revenue.